biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 [Distutils](http://docs.python.org/distutils/index.html) was used to distribute Mocapy's Python modules.

-For Mocapy, it was also necessary to build the extension modules.
-[Building Extensions with
+Besides distributing the python code, it was also necessary to build the extension modules.
+[Building Extensions with boost.python](http://wiki.python.org/moin/boost.python/BuildingExtensions) describes ways to build extensions using distutils.
-boost.python](http://wiki.python.org/moin/boost.python/BuildingExtensions)
-describes ways to build extensions using distutils.

 Mocapy's setup.py can be found at
 <http://mocapy.svn.sourceforge.net/viewvc/mocapy/branches/gSoC11/python/setup.py?revision=418&view=markup>

-With the script, mocapy installation is done in a few steps:
+Using the setup script, mocapy installation is done in a few steps:

 -   Build the mocapy library using cmake (usual procedure described in mocapy docs);